 Denise completed her B.Sc. in Cell Biology and Molecular Genetics at University College Dublin (1996-2000) where she then went on to pursue her PhD in Immunology under the mentorship of Prof. Alan Baird.
 During this time Denise developed a keen interest in demyelinating diseases of the CNS (as a result of being diagnosed with acute Transverse Myelitis in 2001!) and in 2004 she moved to Thomas Jefferson University, Philadelphia to pursue postdoctoral training in MS research.
 During that time, Denise was awarded a 3-year postdoctoral fellowship from the National Multiple Sclerosis Society (USA) which supported her commitment to researching CNS demyelination.
 In 2009, Denise moved to Queen’s University Belfast to start her own independent research group within the Centre for Infection and Immunity where she is currently a Lecturer in Immunology.
 Her group runs two programs of research focusing mechanisms of myelin damage (demyelination) and repair (remyelination) in the CNS.
 Further details can be found here: http://go.qub.ac.uk/FitzgeraldGroup

-Assistant Professor at UT Southwestern Medical Center.
-Deputy Director of the Multiple Sclerosis Program and Director of the new Transverse Myelitis and Neuromyelitis Optica Program, Dallas, TX
+Associate Professor at UT Southwestern Medical Center.
+Deputy Director of the Multiple Sclerosis Program and Director of the Transverse Myelitis and Neuromyelitis Optica Program, Dallas, TX

 Assistant Professor at UT Southwestern Medical Center, Department of Psychiatry, Neurology and Neurotherapeutics, Dallas, TX